menu

 Wearing Altra Lone Peak 7s to climb 14’ers in Colorado.

 NOTE: I want to acknowledge that while I’ve worked with other hiking shoe companies, I’ve never worked with or received product from Altra.
-My most recent pair of Lone Peaks are hand-me-downs from my mom (she wasn’t a fan of the zero drop heel, which I’ll discuss below), but I’ve purchased every other pair of Altra trail runners I’ve owned.
+I received one pair of Lone Peaks as hand-me-downs from my mom (she wasn’t a fan of the zero drop heel, which I’ll discuss below), but I’ve purchased every other pair of Altra trail runners I’ve owned.
 I genuinely love this shoe, which is why I keep coming back!

 Hiking Shoe Disclaimer: